henrihapponen/docxedit/README.md

 # Remove any line that contains the word 'Hello' along with the next 5 lines after that
 docxedit.remove_lines(document, first_line='Hello', number_of_lines=5)

-# Add text in table cell (row 1, column 1) in the first table in the document
+# Add text in a table cell (row 1, column 1) in the first table in the document
 docxedit.add_text_in_table(document.tables[0], row_num=1, column_num=1, new_string='Hello')

 # Save the document